Riga2/TensoSDF/README.md

 The method is based on NeRO, please refer to it to setup the environment.

 ### Datasets
-Download the TensoSDF synthetic datasets and the ORB real datasets...
+Download the [TensoSDF synthetic datasets](https://drive.google.com/file/d/1JI2kMvi_79JIUBGbUBckxeCAgrWEW0kl/view?usp=drive_link) and the [ORB real datasets](https://stanfordorb.github.io/).
+For the ORB dataset, We use the *blender_LDR.tar.gz* for training and *ground_truth.tar.gz* for evaluation.

 ### Geometry reconstruction